 Imp wheels were produced by Keneila (Ken and Sheila Green) after Philip Poore stopped making the Wendy, in response to a demand for such light, portable, reliable wheels.
 Sheila Green commissioned Ashford (who had bought the Wendy jigs and patterns) to construct them, after making some changes to the design for copyright reasons.

 They were released about 1990.
 Over 100 were made but most were taken to the UK from 1991 and sold there.
 They have a stamp on the treadle showing a spinning wheel with "Keneila" below.

 Jane wheels were made by Ivan McGreevy of Auckland, who also made the popular Marion and the folding Fleur.
 The Jane was intended as a smaller, more economical wheel than the Marion.
-Like all Mr McGreevy's wheels, they are clearly labelled.
+Like all Mr McGreevy's wheels, they are (or were originally) clearly labelled.

 Patrick Jennings began making upright wheels in the 1940s for wartime spinners, and eventually made at least 50.
 They vary in details but are characteristically almost entirely of metal, using a drive wheel and sometimes other parts from a treadle sewing machine.

 More on Patrick Jennings and his wheels